Jack Reacher (novel series)

 Jack Reacher is a series of novels, novellas and short stories by British author Jim Grant under the pen name Lee Child.
-As of October 2024, the series includes 29 books and a short story collection.
 The book series chronicles the adventures of Jack Reacher, a former major in the United States Army Military Police Corps now a drifter, roaming the United States taking odd jobs and investigating suspicious and frequently dangerous situations, some of which are of a personal nature.
 The Reacher series has maintained a schedule of one book per year, except for 2010, when two installments were published.

-The character was portrayed by Tom Cruise in a 2012 film and 2016 sequel as well as Alan Ritchson in a streaming television series which premiered on Amazon Prime Video in 2022.
+As of November 2025, the series includes 30 books and a short story collection.

-The settings for many of the novels are in the United States of America ranging from major metropolitan areas like New York City, Los Angeles and Washington, D.C., to small rural towns in the Midwestern United States and Southern United States.
+The settings for many of the novels are in the United States of America, ranging from major metropolitan areas like New York City, Los Angeles and Washington, D.C., to small rural towns in the Midwestern United States and Southern United States.
 Reacher's travels outside the United States include rural England (The Hard Way, Maybe They Have a Tradition), London (Personal), Hamburg (Night School), and Paris (The Enemy and Personal).

+Some of the novels have been adapted for the screen; the character was portrayed by Tom Cruise in a 2012 film (One Shot) and a 2016 sequel (Never Go Back), as well as Alan Ritchson in a streaming television series (from Killing Floor, Bad Luck and Trouble, Persuader, Gone Tomorrow, Make Me), which premiered on Amazon Prime Video in 2022.